PatrickHollweck/SRocket/docs/README.md

 ## Features

-- Typesafe by nature.
-- Full Typescript support.
-- Classbased fluent routing.
+- Builtin routing.
 - Builtin validation.
+- Typesafe by nature since its written in typescript
 - Fully extensible with access to the lower level parts and middlewares.

 ## Getting Started